Skip to content

 Engineered traffic calming measures

 Where engineering measures might help slow speeds, we consider what will be most effective.
 We also need to be sure that any measures won't add new problems.
-We no longer put in speed bumps, for example, because they can slow down emergency vehicles, increase traffic noise, and damage cars.
+For example, speed bumps can slow down emergency vehicles, increase traffic noise, and damage cars so we have to consider whether they are necessary.

 Speed cameras